Last Updated on

 Don’t go towards meditation with a hungry mind, or with strong expectations.
-They will keep your experience in the surface.
-It takes time develop optimal attitudes towards the practice; but, as much as possible, try to leave aside all expectations and “just do it”.
+They will keep your experience on the surface.
+It takes time to develop optimal attitudes towards the practice; but, as much as possible, try to leave aside all expectations and “just do it”.

 (7) “I need to be spiritual or do weird things.”

 You can practice meditation without needing to believe in anything.
 A Christian or Muslim can practice it, without any conflict with their own faith.
 The same goes for atheists and agnostics.
-Practicing meditation will not make you not make you religious, just as doing stretches will not make you a Yogi.
+Practicing meditation will not make you religious, just as doing stretches will not make you a Yogi.

 There are thousands, if not millions, of Christians that meditate.
 (Read more about Christian Meditation)